EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 [//]: (/docs/outputs/lmf_output/#integration-weights-and-the-metal-switch)

 Numerical quadrature is used to accumulate the output density or any property integrated over the Brillouin zone.

-In insulators, each point in the full Brillouin zone gets equal weight; each point in the irreducible zone is weighted by the number of points in the full zone mapped to it.
+In _insulators_, each point in the full Brillouin zone gets equal weight; each point in the irreducible zone is weighted by the number of points in the full zone mapped to it.
 You can see these weights by running **lmf**{: style="color: blue"} at a high verbosity.

+In _metals_ how the weights are made depends on the quadrature.
+See [this page](/docs/numerics/bzintegration/) for a detailed discussion of the tetrahedron and sampling methods.

 <div onclick="elm = document.getElementById('bzmetal'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-<span style="text-decoration:underline;">Click here for discussion of role of the BZ_METAL switch in performing integration.</span>
+<span style="text-decoration:underline;">Click here for discussion of role of the BZ_METAL switch in performing Brillouin zone integration.</span>
 </div>{::nomarkdown}<div style="display:none;padding:0px;" id="bzmetal">{:/}

 Add **-\-pr50 -\-quit=ham** to your invocation of **lmf**{: style="color: blue"}.
 You should see this table: